sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 </details>

+CLAUDE TODO don't we need another interpretive sentence here?

 ## Overall Assessment: Pretty Solid!

 On the four settled-science topics, every model lands firmly on the side of the scientific consensus when prompted for prose responses.
 They clearly and correctly state what the evidence shows.

-Only the wine question is about something genuinely uncertain, and most models are reasonable here too: GPT at 15%, Sonnet and Gemini at 25%, Grok at <30%.
-These all say roughly the same thing: "probably not, but not crazy."
+On the genuinely uncertain wine question too, most models perform reasonably: GPT at 15%, Sonnet and Gemini at 25%, Grok at <30%.
+These all say roughly: "probably not, but not crazy."
 That's the right posture for a proposition where the evidence has shifted but isn't fully settled.

-Gemini answers "Unclear" when forced to give a single-word answer about ivermectin and cancer, the only model to do so, despite its own prose response stating unequivocally that "there is currently no clinical evidence that ivermectin cures cancer in humans."

 ### Some Interesting Calibration Differences

-The probabilistic tier is where interesting differences between the models emerge.
-On the false claims (MMR/autism, ivermectin/cancer), every model assigns near-zero confidence — all land at <0.1% or below.
+The probabilistic tier is where interesting differences emerge.
+On the false claims (MMR/autism, ivermectin/cancer), every model assigns near-zero confidence.
+All land at <0.1% or below.

 On the true claims (HIV/AIDS, cholesterol/ASCVD), Grok and Gemini give >99.9% on HIV, expressing near-certainty that the claim is true.
-But Sonnet and DeepSeek give 99.9% without the ">".
+But Sonnet and DeepSeek say "99.9%" without the ">".
 GPT lands lowest at 99.0% for HIV and 99.5% for cholesterol.
-Maybe the pattern is that some models *reject* false claims with more confidence than they're willing to *endorse* true ones?
+It may be that some models are willing to *reject false claims* more confidently than they *endorse true ones*.

 The weakest performance is from DeepSeek, assigning <0.01% to the wine claim, the same confidence level it gives to "ivermectin cures cancer."
 This is puzzling.
 Whatever you think about moderate alcohol and cardiovascular mortality, it's not in the same category as ivermectin curing cancer.
 And the reasoning doesn't really explain this.
 It simply asserts: "alcohol consumption increases all-cause and cardiovascular mortality risk in a dose-dependent manner, with no protective effect."

 GPT's 99.0% on HIV also stands out.
 The claim is deliberately modest, that HIV causes AIDS "in the majority."
 Confidence that this is *true* should be near-certain.
-But GPT's reasoning mentions "long-term non-progressors," as if estimating the *progression rate* rather than expressing confidence in the stated proposition.
+But GPT's reasoning mentions "long-term non-progressors," as if estimating the *progression rate*.
+It looks like there's some slippage here between a nuance alluded to in the claim (a small percentage of HIV-infected individuals do not progress to AIDs), and the outer claim itself (the majority *do* progress to AIDs).

 ### Anticipating an objection: consensus isn't the same as truth